Saint Aloysius Gonzaga, Religious SJ

 On 25 November, 1587, he made his first vows as a Jesuit and, after receiving minor orders, began his theological studies.
 In 1590, he had a vision in which the Archangel Gabriel told him he had less than a year to live.

 In 1591, during his fourth and final year of theology a famine and plague broke out in Italy.
 The Jesuits opened a hospital for the victims and Aloysius volunteered to work there.
 In order to protect him, he was only allowed to work in a ward where there were no plague victims.
-However, a man in his ward was infected and on 3 March, 1591 Aloysius showed the first symptoms of the plague.
+However, a man in his ward was infected and on 3 March, 1591, Aloysius showed the first symptoms of the plague.
 It seemed certain that he would die very soon and he was given the Sacrament of the Sick.
-However, he recovered but in poorer health.
+However, though he recovered, he was in poorer health.

 Aloysius was buried in the Church of the Annunciation in Rome.
 Just before his death his name was changed to Robert, in memory of his confessor.
 Later, his remains were moved to the Sant’ Ignazio church in Rome, where they now rest in an urn of lapis lazuli in the Lancelotti Chapel.
 His head was later brought to the basilica bearing his name in Castiglione delle Stiviere.